Northgate High School (Walnut Creek, California): Academics

 Northgate High School was named a distinguished school in 2007.
 The school employs 60 certified teachers.
 21 Advanced Placement courses are offered in fields including science, math, English, foreign language, social science, and art.
 Approximately 97% of graduates attend four-year or two-year colleges and universities.
 The school had a 94% graduation rate in 2010–2011.

 Unlike some other schools in the Mt.
 Diablo district, Northgate does not have any formal academies.
 However, for freshmen it does offer a Global Perspectives "pathway".
 A fixed cadre of students takes three "threaded” classes (English 1, World History, and Art Design) that build connections between the content in all three.
 Project-based learning is designed to strengthen concepts taught in the classes.

 The course catalog also offers several sets of suggested courses for students with a specific interest, but these are not planned collaboratively; they include sequences in communications, environmental studies, animation, and engineering.
 Every senior must participate in a Mock Congress during the fall and must present a Senior Project at the end of the school year.

 Extracurricular activities

 Athletics

 The Northgate High School Athletic Department oversees 2 competitive varsity athletic teams that compete in the Diablo Valley Athletic League (in the North Coast Section of the California Interscholastic Federation).
 Northgate's sports include football, cheerleading, basketball, baseball, soccer, volleyball, cross country, golf, lacrosse, swimming, tennis, track and field, softball, water polo, and wrestling.
 During the 2013-14 year, the school broke ground on a new center to provide a pool for the aquatics teams and facilities for the school's sports medicine program.
-The aquatics facilities were completed in 2015 and are now used for water polo and swim team practices and meets, as well as an aquatics unit in freshmen PE.
+The aquatics facilities were completed in 2015 and are now used for water polo and swim team practices and meets.

 The annual football game between Northgate and its cross-town rival Las Lomas High School is nicknamed "The Battle of the Creek" after Walnut Creek, California.